 North American Red Squirrel

-American red squirrels measure from 28 to 35 cm (including the tail) and weighs from 200 to 282 g.
+American red squirrels measure from 28 to 35 cm (including the tail) and weigh from 200 to 282 g.
 This granivore animal eats mostly sunflower seeds and all types of nuts.

 This arboreal animal lives in coniferous, deciduous, and mixed forests, with a lifespan of 5 to 10 years.